-When it comes to research, our team is leading clinical trials designed to develop and study Focused Ultrasound for the treatment of numerous neurological disorders, including Blood Brain Barrier opening for enhanced therapeutic delivery to brain tumors.
+In addition, Dr. Woodworth and his team are leading clinical trials designed to develop and study focused ultrasound for the treatment of numerous neurological disorders, including blood-brain barrier opening for enhanced therapeutic delivery to brain tumors.

 - American Board of Neurological Surgeons